Mature Masculine

 Signs of the Tyrant distortion:

-• You become rigid, unable to adapt
+• We become rigid, unable to adapt

-• You mistake hardness for strength
+• We mistake hardness for strength

 This is false centeredness.
 It looks stable but is fear-based.
 The Tyrant's rigidity creates resistance and breaks under pressure.